MoserMichael/my-notes/dev-gotchas.md

 [![The 'Lego Movie' - 'Instructions to fit in, have everybody like you and always be happy'](https://img.youtube.com/vi/5wuAxZqBuFE/0.jpg)](https://www.youtube.com/watch?v=5wuAxZqBuFE)

-I am starting with list of problems, here are some problem lists that i found:
+I am starting with list of problems, here are some problem lists on leetcode: (the good part is that problems are divided into problem sets, the name of the problem set is a hint on how to solve the problem - there are problem sets like "sliding window" or "dynamic programming")

 - [top-interview-150](https://leetcode.com/studyplan/top-interview-150/) and  [top-interview-75](https://leetcode.com/studyplan/leetcode-75/) These list give a classification of problems, where the classification itself is giving a strong hint as to how to solve the problem.
 Let's hope it's a good start...
 - [top 100 liked questions](https://leetcode.com/problem-list/top-100-liked-questions/)